bonitasoft/bonita-labs-doc/md/installation_guide.md

 #### Advanced polling profile mode (Oracle only)

 This mode requires that database user is allowed to create materialized views.
-To grant this, use `GRANT CREATE MATERIALIZED VIEW TO <USER>` using a SYS connection prior to start application.
+To grant this, use `GRANT CREATE MATERIALIZED VIEW TO <USER>` using a SYS connection prior to start the application.

 To activate this mode, uncomment this property in `$ICI_APPLICATION_HOME/application.properties`